2020/2021 Competency-Based Task/Competency List for Computer Information Systems, Advanced (6615/18 weeks)

 - Implement tables.

-- Code an application program using sort routine.
+- Code an application program using a sort routine.

-- Code an application program to display a graphic scene.
+- Code an application program to display graphics.

-- Explore the characteristics and uses of artificial intelligence and expert systems.
+- Explore the characteristics and uses of artificial intelligence and machine learning.

 Exploring Legal and Ethical Issues